PerinatalLab/HAPLOTYPES/README.md

 ### Haplotype flipper
 The script **flip_haplotypes.c** assigns SHAPEITv2-phased haplotypes to transmitted/untransmitted.
 Input must be trios, phased with duoHMM on.
 Then it is assumed that fetal haplotypes are paternal-left, maternal-right, and parental haplotypes are assigned transmission/non-transmission based on that.
 Input parental phase information is ignored.

-Current features:
-- supports mixed trio and duo input (resulting in half-calls)
-- safe against missing input genotypes
-- detects Mendelian errors
-- (almost) VCF-compatible structure of main output
-- runtime on the order of 1 millisecond per marker

-### Haplotype splitter
-The script **split_haplotypes.c** takes properly phased VCF files and produces .bed/.bim/.fam filesets for each haplotype.
-'Properly phased' here means that fetal haplotypes are maternal-left, paternal-right, and both parents are aligned transmitted-left, untransmitted-right.
-Provided an input file with childID|fatherID|motherID columns, this script splits fetal genotypes into M1 and P1 files ("transmitted"), and takes untransmitted haplotypes (i.e. right columns) of parents into M2 and P2 files.

-Current features:
-- PLINK- and GCTA-compatible output (.bed/.bim/.fam)
-- produces one .bim, three .fam, and four .bed files
-- safe against missing and weird input genotypes
-- allows mixed singleton, maternal and paternal data
-- runtime on the order of 1 millisecond per marker

-Known limitations:
-- all families must include a fetus, i.e. singletons must be provided as "childID 0 0"
-- multigenerational families are not supported
-- siblings are only allowed if the parents' columns are also repeated in the VCF (so effectively not allowed)

-To include later: h1/h2/h3 haplotype splitting scripts, parent-of-origin analyses, genetic risk scores analyses, mendelian randomisation (with untransmitted haplotype).